-What is property damage liability coverage?
+What does property damage liability cover?

 - Repairs for damage to buildings, houses, fences, etc.